 Our study interviewed 2,000+ mothers and their children aged 8-12 in 11 countries to find out their views on nature and its positive influence on a child’s development.
 The results of this study were published in the whitepaper “Children and Nature”.
 The research findings clearly show that mums understand the positive benefits of outdoor play for children.

 As parents, we want to know our kids are being stimulated and entertained through the discovery and creativity that comes with experiential play, not just spending their time on video games or TV.
-In reality, however, more children regularly watch TV or films, play video games or are on the internet than are outdoors playing in their yards or local parks.
+In reality, however, more children regularly watch TV or films, play video games or are on the internet than are outdoors playing in their gardens or local parks.

 Although in a perfect world, we might like our kids to have the childhoods we did, we face a few obstacles that can inhibit this.
 As Persil has seen in our whitepaper “Giving Children the Right to be Children”, mums harbour fears that their children may not be safe or may hurt themselves when they play outdoors.
 Parents would rather have their kids under watchful eyes at home - especially if there’s only limited time for parents to spend with them, or if outdoor play facilities in the local neighbourhood are too far away.